enesberber/schneider_task/README.md

-# Schneider Electric Assignment - by Enis Aldemir
+# Assignment - by Enis Aldemir

 ✔ BRIEF SUMMARY AND SETUP ISNTRUCTIONS